 You’ll find so much to make your mouth water – Chinese dumplings, Japanese gyoza and sushi, crepes, a fresh oyster bar, Piri Piri chicken, waffles, ramen noodles, Indian curry, American style burgers, German currywurst, ice cream and more.
 I was walking around practically squirming with excitement as I went past each stall.

-Have you been to the Siam Paragon Food Court?
+Have you been to the Siam Paragon Gourmet Food Hall?
 What’s your favourite type of food?
 Let us know in the comments below.